School of Pharmacy

 Our Mission

-Facilitate development of transformative healthcare professionals in an environment where all community members know they belong and can be successful.
-Our program is delivered by faculty who lead with collegiality and regularly engage in exemplary teaching, scholarship, and service as part of their commitment to advancing pharmacy education, practice, and patient-care.
+Facilitate the development of learners to become transformative healthcare professionals within an environment that supports the success of all community members.
+Our program is delivered by faculty who lead with collegiality and regularly participate in exemplary teaching, scholarship, and service as part of their commitment to advancing pharmacy education, practice, and patient care.

 Our Vision

-We strive to be an inclusive community of educators, staff, and students united in our commitment to promoting and achieving excellence in pharmaceutical education.
-We are dedicated to providing an equitable and optimal environment and leading progress to advance the profession of pharmacy through scholarship, practice, and service.
+We strive to be a community united in our pursuit of excellence in pharmaceutical education.
+Our commitment is to provide a supportive and collaborative environment while advancing the profession of pharmacy through scholarship, practice, and service.

-• Admissions: Our School will attract and enroll students who display academic, professional, and interpersonal characteristics that contribute positively to the University community.
+• Admissions: Our School will attract and enroll students who display academic, professional, and interpersonal characteristics essential for success in the pharmacy profession.

-• Student Success: Our students will have the resources and opportunities necessary for academic, professional, and personal success.
+• Student Success: Our students will have access to the resources and opportunities necessary for academic, professional, and personal success.

-• Student Experience: Our students will be members of an inclusive community that fosters well-being and empowers students to meet their personal and professional goals.
+• Student Experience: Our students will be members of a community that fosters well-being and empowers students to meet their personal and professional goals.

 • Infrastructure and Technology: Our School will advocate for the physical resources and technology necessary to support the development and success of our faculty, staff, and students.